SCA SBOM Exports

 ## Artifact Contents

-Every JSON export includes:
+Every CycloneDX JSON and SPDX JSON export includes:

 * One entry per manifest path (package-lock.json, requirements.txt, go.mod, pom.xml, Podfile, etc.).